wazo-platform/wazo-doc/source/administration/callerid.rst

 Incoming Call CallerID
 ^^^^^^^^^^^^^^^^^^^^^^

-The Incoming Call's `CallerID mode` can prepend, append or overwrite the incoming CallerID.
+The Incoming Call's `caller_id_mode` can prepend, append or overwrite the incoming CallerID.

 Reverse Lookup
 ^^^^^^^^^^^^^^

 Reverse lookup is the operation of finding the CallerID name from the CallerID number.
 Wazo can lookup this information in multiple sources, see :ref:`directories` for more details.

 This operation is only triggered when the incoming CallerID has no CallerID name or when the CallerID name equals the CallerID number.